 To the extent that any User accesses any economic calculator or similar interactive device contained within or linked to the Website, the User acknowledges and understands that the information resulting from the use of any such calculator/device, is not, and should not be construed, in any manner whatsoever, as the receipt of, or a substitute for, personalized individual advice from Money Matters, or from any other investment professional.

+Past performance may not be indicative of future results.
 Different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment or investment strategy (including those undertaken or recommended by Money Matters), will be profitable or equal any historical performance level(s).
 All investment strategies have the potential for profit or loss.
 Changes in investment strategies, contributions or withdrawals may materially alter the performance of an individual’s portfolio.
 Historical performance results for investment indexes and/or categories, generally do not reflect the deduction of transaction and/or custodial charges or the deduction of an investment-management fee, the incurrence of which would have the effect of decreasing historical performance results.
 Economic factors, market conditions, and investment strategies will affect the performance of any portfolio and there are no assurances that it will match or outperform any particular benchmark.

-Certain portions of the Website (e.g. newsletters, articles, commentaries, etc.) may contain a discussion of, and/or provide access to Money Matters’ (and those of other investment and non-investment professionals) positions and/or recommendations as of a specific prior date.
+Certain portions of the Website (e.g. newsletters, articles, commentaries, indexes, etc.) may contain a discussion of, and/or provide access to Money Matters’ (and those of other investment and non-investment professionals) positions and/or recommendations as of a specific prior date.
 Due to various factors, including changing market conditions, such discussion may no longer be reflective of current position(s) and/or recommendation(s).
 While information presented is believed to be factual and up-to-date, Money Matters does not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No User should assume that any such discussion serves as the receipt of, or a substitute for, personalized advice from Money Matters or from any other investment professional.
 A professional advisor should be consulted before implementing any of the options presented.
 Money Matters is neither a law firm nor accounting firm.
 The tax and estate planning information provided is general in nature.
 It is provided for informational purposes only, and should not be construed as legal or tax advice.
 Users, clients, and prospective clients should consult an attorney or tax professional regarding their specific legal or tax situation.

 Money Matters is affiliated with Moraif Financial Group, Inc. ("MFG"), a licensed insurance agency, through common control and ownership.
 All persons providing investment advice on behalf of Money Matters are also required to be licensed insurance agents.
 These persons will earn commission-based compensation for selling insurance products, including insurance products they may offer to clients of Money Matters.
 MFG will also receive a portion of the commission-based compensation.
 Insurance commissions earned are separate from Money Matters’ advisory fees.
 The recommendation by Money Matters’ representative that a client purchase a an insurance commission product through Money Matters’ representative and/or MFG presents a conflict of interest, as the receipt of commissions may provide an incentive to recommend insurance products based on commissions to be received, rather than on a particular client’s need.
 No client or prospective client is under any obligation to purchase any insurance commission products through such a representative.
-Clients and prospective clients are reminded that they may purchase securities and insurance products recommended by Registrant through other, non-affiliated broker-dealers and/or insurance agencies
+Clients and prospective clients are reminded that they may purchase securities and insurance products recommended by Money Matters through other, non-affiliated broker-dealers and/or insurance agencies

 Photos and images on this Website are not past or present clients of Money Matters.
 These photos should not be construed as an endorsement of Money Matters or its representatives by any client.